-The tour (including the time you’ll spend at the Green Dragon Inn and the bus drive) is approximately 2 hours, so around 1-hour walking.
+The tour (including the time you’ll spend at the Green Dragon Inn and the bus-trip) is approximately 2 hours, so around 1-hour walking.
 Strollers are ok.
 They do lend umbrellas if it is too hot or rainy.
-There is a toilet at Green Dragon Inn, but not during the tour, so be sure to take your kids at the iSite or the Shires Rest.
+There is a toilet at Green Dragon Inn, but not during the tour, so be sure to take your kids to the toilet at the iSite or the Shires Rest.

 My kids were 1, 6, 8 and 10 by then and they loved it.
 They hadn’t even seen the movies yet – though we had shown them the trailers so they would know what to expect – and they loved it!
 The place is really magical.
 The attention to detail is incredible.

 It is pretty expensive.
 The Hobbiton day tour costs NZ$ 84/adult and NZ$ 42/child from 9 to 17 years old.
 Children under 8 are free with a full paying adult.